prggmr/zf2-docpx/zend/File/Rename.rst

     Renames the file $value to the new name set before Returns the file $value, removing all but digit characters

-    :param string $value: Full path of file to change
+    :param string|array: Full path of file to change or $_FILES data array

     :throws Exception\RuntimeException:

-    :rtype: string The new filename which has been set, or false when there were errors
+    :rtype: string|array The new filename which has been set

 _convertOptions
 ---------------

-.. function:: _convertOptions($options)
+.. function:: _convertOptions()

     Internal method for creating the file array Supports single and nested arrays

-    :param array $options:
+    :param array:

     :rtype: array